 3. Direct deposit your pay.

-Sending your paycheck straight to the bank is just another way of removing the temptation to take cash from the cheque and overspend.
-Additionally, many banks now have direct deposit settings that can force you to save by committing a certain amount of your paycheck for transfer (to a savings account).
+Sending your wage straight to the bank is just another way of removing the temptation to take cash from the account and overspend.
+Additionally, many banks now have direct deposit settings that can force you to save by committing a certain amount of your wage for transfer to a savings account.